SimonHanischSAG/WxSplunk/README.md

 <h3>Configure Environment</h3>

-You have to configure WxSplunk in ../../../config/packages/WxSplunk/wxconfig-<environment>.cnf (example when you are using the simulation in WxSplunk_Test):
+You have to configure WxSplunk in ../../../config/packages/WxSplunk/wxconfig-<environment>.cnf (example when you are using the simulation in WxSplunk_Test.
+In that case you have to adjust the permissions of wx.splunk.ws:_post e.g. to Anonymous):

 splunk.logging.url=http://localhost:5555/rest/wx.splunk.ws
 splunk.logging.token=Splunk XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX